christianprado911/joss-aircraft-sisid/paper.md

 # Statemend of need

-At this work, we developed a program capable of receiving the input and output data of maneuvers of an aircraft, more especifically short period and roll provided by Ravindra at his book "Flight Vehicle System Identification - Second Edition" `@ravindra`, so the aerodynamic derivatives could be evaluated in a simplified aircraft model.
+At this work, we developed a program capable of receiving the input and output data of maneuvers of an aircraft, more especifically short period and roll provided by Ravindra at his book "Flight Vehicle System Identification - Second Edition" `@ravindra:2015`, so the aerodynamic derivatives could be evaluated in a simplified aircraft model.
 The plataform used was chosen dua to the speed of execution in its processes and by its presence in the engineering market.

 This software was developed in order to develop the student's knowledge about system identification at aircraft maneuvers and enable the assessment of the proposed problem.